“Dat Aliis Laetitiam Aliis Temperiem”

-Bo Bla waterfall is 80km away from Da Lat and located near Lien Dam commune, Di Linh district.
+Bo Bla Waterfall is 80km away from Da Lat and located near Lien Dam commune, Di Linh district.
 The name Bo Bla in K’Ho language means “elephant tusks”.
 There is a legend related to this name: in the time the Cham Empire still ruled this land, they forced the locals to pay tax by furring, rhino’s horns, and especially elephant tusks.
 The village’s patriarch and his men found a giant pair of tusks that even horses couldn’t jump over.
 The king of Cham liked them so much so he named the fall Bo Bla which means “elephant tusks”.

 From above, the falls run off the tree-covered rock cliff of a doline down to the green pool at the bottom where you can find a lovely fountain and several small and elephant statues.
-This fall is not much of a tourist site, when almost everywhere was covered by trees and bushes.
-You wouldn’t see too many travelers visiting this spot; local people mostly come on weekends.
-However, the atmosphere here is clean and it’s a great place for picnic or camping.
+This fall is not much of a tourist site when almost everywhere was covered by trees and bushes.
+You wouldn’t see too many travellers visiting this spot; local people mostly come on weekends.
+However, the atmosphere here is clean and it’s a great place for a picnic or camping.
 Even if you’re going alone, you will find a very relaxing time with Bo Bla waterfall.

 No admission is required, it’s free to visit.
 From Da Lat, go down on Lien Khuong – Prenn highway to reach highway 20.
 The fall entrance is one the highway, around Village 8, Lien Dam district.

 Tiger waterfall is located in the east of the city centre, unlike other falls which are mostly in the southwest.
 The fall is about 12km away from Da Lat at Xuan Tho commune, easily reached by car or motorbike through highway 20.
 Two last kilometres will give you a ride through a lush pine forest.